Open-Industry-Project/Open-Industry-Project/README.md

 # OpenIndustryProject

-Free and Open-source warehouse/manufacturing simulator made with [Godot](https://github.com/godotengine), [JoltPhysics](https://github.com/jrouwe/JoltPhysics), [OPC UA .NET](https://github.com/OPCFoundation/UA-.NETStandard), and [libplctag](https://github.com/libplctag/libplctag).
+Free and Open-source warehouse/manufacturing development framework and simulator made with [JoltPhysics](https://github.com/jrouwe/JoltPhysics), [OPC UA .NET](https://github.com/OPCFoundation/UA-.NETStandard), [libplctag](https://github.com/libplctag/libplctag), and with/for [Godot](https://github.com/godotengine),

-The goal is to provide an open platform for developers to contribute to the creation of virtual industrial equipment/devices and for people to be able to test their ideas or simply educate themselves while using standard industrial platforms.
+The goal is to provide an open framework to create software and simulations using industrial equipment/devices and for people to be able to test their ideas or simply educate themselves while using standard industrial platforms.

 Scroll down to the **Getting Started** section for information on how to work with this project.